nondeterminischtick/pla.bike/content/posts/mirrors.md

 <a href='https://lh3.googleusercontent.com/6yxAMD6DBLmaCIU7VC-s7jb_WotfeinYi57-yzFiFIHsiTkiFXuqRduK82S5wt4HTVSHoBD9gHdtWnbIzTsJD5F_EOpBve24na76rAPZC1clQexcP8qyEPyXPA6K_2yXFO36IuwcXJg=w2400'><img src='https://lh3.googleusercontent.com/6yxAMD6DBLmaCIU7VC-s7jb_WotfeinYi57-yzFiFIHsiTkiFXuqRduK82S5wt4HTVSHoBD9gHdtWnbIzTsJD5F_EOpBve24na76rAPZC1clQexcP8qyEPyXPA6K_2yXFO36IuwcXJg=w2400'></a>

 This one attaches to your eyeglasses.
-Seemed to close to my eye, blocking my forward vision.
+Seemed to close too my eye, blocking my forward vision.
 There are time I don't wear eyeglasses.
 Like when they are covered in sweat and dirt.
 <a href='https://lh3.googleusercontent.com/nBDocN3v1wioykQMGQbbM0ifzumObnYs9QKs50nL7fKklBrXs8_10url1qqT1giP4GZ6bjlY6JrZuqsuJti2C0UNVrZIZVCNS8nueZdgf_4oPjZ-H_8lqa2UEDS5jHoTI3Un1EmiFgc=w2400'><img src='https://lh3.googleusercontent.com/nBDocN3v1wioykQMGQbbM0ifzumObnYs9QKs50nL7fKklBrXs8_10url1qqT1giP4GZ6bjlY6JrZuqsuJti2C0UNVrZIZVCNS8nueZdgf_4oPjZ-H_8lqa2UEDS5jHoTI3Un1EmiFgc=w2400'></a>

 This is the one I've used for several years.
 It attaches to your helmet with cable zip ties.
 The mirror is large enough for a good view of traffic.
 It takes a while to align so that it doesn't block your forward view.